networkx/networkx/doc/source/tutorial.rst

 nbunch, vbunch:
-   a "bunch" of nodes (vertices). an nbunch is any iterable container of nodes that is not itself a node in the graph.
+   a "bunch" of nodes (vertices).
+   An nbunch is any iterable container of nodes that is not itself a node in the graph.
 (It can be an iterable or an iterator, e.g. a list, set, graph, file, etc..)

-e=(n1,n2):
+e=(n1,n2), (n1,n2,x):
-   an edge (a Python 2-tuple) in Graph and DiGraph, also written n1-n2 (if undirected) and n1->n2 (if directed).
+   an edge (a Python 2-tuple or 3-tuple), also written n1-n2 (if undirected) and n1->n2 (if directed).

 e=(n1,n2,x):
    an edge (a Python 3-tuple) in XGraph and XDiGraph, containing the two nodes connected and the edge data/label/object stored associated with the edge.
-The object x, or a list of objects (if multiedges=True), can be obtained using G.get_edge(n1,n2).
-In XGraph and XDiGraph, G.add_edge(n1,n2) is equivalent to G.add_edge(n1,n2,None).
-In the case of multiple edges between nodes n1 and n2, one can use G.delete_multiedge(n1,n2) to delete all edges between n1 and n2.
+   The edge object x associated with an edge (or a list of objects for multigraphs) can be obtained using G.get_edge(n1,n2).
+   G.add_edge(n1,n2) is equivalent to G.add_edge(n1,n2,1).
+   In the case of multiple edges between nodes n1 and n2, one can use G.remove_edge(n1,n2) to remove all edges between n1 and n2, or G.remove_edge(n1,n2,x) to remove one edge associated with object x.

 elist:
    a list of edges (as 2- or 3-tuples)